hp4k1h5/agora/README.md

 This means that if you submit a stop_limit order that has incorrect limit vs stop prices, alpaca will reject your order, and not this app.
-However if you explicitly submit a stop_limit without both a stop price and a limit price, iexcli will reject your order before it goes out.
+However if you explicitly submit a stop_limit without both a stop price and a limit price, agora will reject your order before it goes out.
 Including the prefixes `<
 >`, without explicitly stating what the order type is will automatically decide what order type you are submitting.